wonaval/battleship/README.md

 Deployed at https://wonaval.github.io/battleship/

 ## Overview:
-My project will the board game Battleship.
+My project will be the board game Battleship.
 I chose this project so I can work more on grid CSS, generate simple CPU AI, and A LOT of DOM minipulation.

 ## Game Rules: